DigitalOcean Managed Weaviateprivate

 Each Managed Weaviate cluster includes:

-During private preview, you create and manage clusters with the DigitalOcean API.
-The full workflow for provisioning, configuration, backups, and teardown is documented below.
+The full DigitalOcean API workflow for provisioning, configuration, backups, and teardown is documented below.

 Availability

-During private preview, Managed Weaviate clusters can only be created in tor1 (Toronto, Canada).
-Additional regions will be enabled before general availability.
-The enabled_regions field returned by the List plans endpoint is the source of truth for region availability.
+During private preview, you can create Managed Weaviate clusters only in tor1 (Toronto, Canada).
+The enabled_regions field returned by the List plans endpoint shows the current region availability.
+Choose the region closest to the application that calls Weaviate to minimize round-trip latency.

 Feedback and Support